sjohann81/ucx-os/README.md

 The programming model is very simple and intented to be generic for the development of embedded applications.
 Along with basic C library support, task control and synchronization abstractions are provided.
 A thin layer of software (HAL, shorthand for *hardware abstraction layer*) is used to generalize basic architecture abstractions, so applications can be compiled for any of the supported targets without change.
 Any specific functionality besides basic kernel abstractions can also be used, as long as supported by the target architecture and toolchain (for example, abstractions such as port access, timers and other peripherals provided for the AVR target in the AVR-LIBC library).
 Such additional functionalities are target dependent and their use limits application portability.

-### Tasks, the stack, setjmp() / longjmp()
+### Tasks, the stack, execution context and coroutines

 Tasks are basic resources managed by the kernel.
-In this model, tasks are lightweight execution routines that run indefinitely (tasks never finish) and share the same memory region.
+In this model, tasks are lightweight execution routines that run indefinitely (tasks never finish. unless canceled) and share the same memory region.
 During bootup, the kernel initializes all tasks and allocates stack memory for each task local storage.
-Context switches are easily implemented by portable setjmp() and longjmp() library calls.
+On most targets, context switches can be easily implemented by portable *setjmp()* and *longjmp()* library calls.
 This ensures very fast context switches, as less state storage is needed for each task and also allows the kernel to run even on severely memory constrained architectures.

+Coroutines are lightweight, stackless scheduling resources.
+Coroutines can be used in separated groups of coroutines, where each group can be managed by a task.
+Another way to use coroutines is in an application where no tasks are scheduled and only coroutines are executed directly from the *app_main()* context.
+Coroutines should always return to yield execution to other coroutines (in contrast to tasks) and are scheduled by the application itself.
+The same stack is shared by all coroutines in the same group.

 ### Scheduling (cooperative / preemptive)

-There are two scheduling modes in the kernel.
+There are two task scheduling modes in the kernel.
 An application can invoke the scheduler cooperatively by making a call to the *ucx_task_yield()* function.
 After initialization, this can happen at any moment inside the task loop.
 In preemptive mode, the kernel invokes the scheduler asynchronously using a periodic interrupt.
 Selection of the scheduling mode is performed according to the return value of the application *app_main()* function.
 When the application returns from this function with a value of 0, the kernel is configured in cooperative mode.
 If a value of 1 is returned, the kernel is configured in preemptive mode.

 A priority round-robin algorithm performs the scheduling of tasks.
 By default, all tasks are configured with the same priority (TASK_NORMAL_PRIO), thus tasks share processor time proportionally.
 Priorities of each task can be changed after their inclusion in the system (in the *app_main()* function) by the *ucx_task_priority()* function, or configured dynamically (inside the body / during execution of a task) using the same function, according to the application needs.
 Each task can be configured in one of the following priorities: TASK_CRIT_PRIO (critical), TASK_REALTIME_PRIO (real time), TASK_HIGH_PRIO (high), TASK_ABOVE_PRIO (above normal), TASK_NORMAL_PRIO (normal), TASK_BELOW_PRIO (below normal), TASK_LOW_PRIO (low) and TASK_IDLE_PRIO (lowest).

+Another scheduling resource are coroutines, which are a lightweight mechanism.
+Coroutines can run in a standalone manner (without tasks in the system) or within a task context, and they have their own priority based round-robin scheduler.

 ### Stack allocation